Casa inteira

 Wilmington

-esta casa de temporada fica em Distrito das Artes de Brooklyn, um bairro de Wilmington.
-A região oferece boas atrações culturais, como Brooklyn Arts Center at St. Andrews e Wilson Center at Cape Fear Community College, e também opções para quem deseja fazer compras em The Cotton Exchange e Mayfaire Town Center.
+Às margens de um rio em Wilmington, esta casa de temporada fica no bairro Distrito das Artes de Brooklyn.
+A região oferece boas atrações culturais, como Wilson Center at Cape Fear Community College e Live Oak Bank Pavilion, e também opções para quem deseja fazer compras em The Cotton Exchange e Mayfaire Town Center.
 Quem quiser curtir um evento ou assistir a uma partida deve ficar atento à programação em Legion Stadium ou em Trask Coliseum.

 Wilmington, NC